mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* We simplified the drag-n-drop behavior on the [Story Overview](/developerportal/collaborate/stories) page (old and new) to make it more stable
+* We simplified the drag-and-drop behavior on the [Stories Overview](/developerportal/collaborate/stories#overview) page (for both the new and old UI) to make it more stable.
-* We added support for adding labels to stories on the Story Overview page
+* We added support for adding labels to stories on the **Stories Overview** page.
-* It is now possible to add labels and tasks when you [create a story](/developerportal/collaborate/stories#new-story)
+* It is now possible to add labels and tasks as well as assign a team member when you [create a story](/developerportal/collaborate/stories#new-story).
-* We added the option to assign a team member when you [create a story](/developerportal/collaborate/stories#new-story)
-* We improved the look and feel of [story details](/developerportal/collaborate/stories#story-details) page
-* We removed support for the old story details page
-* Thanks to a lot of feedback from the community we have improved the new stories functionality to the point where we feel comfortable to remove the old stories.
-That's why we put a deprecation notice of 31 December on the old stories page
+* Thanks to a lot of feedback from the community, we have improved the new stories functionality to the point where we feel comfortable removing the old UI.
+Because of this, we will be deprecating the old UI on December 31st, 2021.
+* We improved the look and feel of the [story details](/developerportal/collaborate/stories#story-details) page, and we removed support for the old version of this page.
-* We made further preparations for the support of git enabled projects
+* We made further preparations for the support of Git-enabled apps.
-* We finished a year-long project where we modernized the way our developer portal communicates internally.
-This meant we removed the Integrator, one of the longest running internal platform apps, which was still running on Mendix 3.
-It's had a great run, but now the time came to say goodbye.
-It has been replaced with business events based on Kafka.
+* We finished a year-long project where we modernized the way the Developer Portal communicates internally.
+This meant we removed a long-running internal platform app, which had a great run, but now it is time to say goodbye.
+This app has been replaced with business events based on Kafka.

 #### Fixes

-* We fixed an issue where, under certain circumstances, an error was shown when a sprint was created from the new stories page
+* We fixed an issue where an error was shown when a Sprint was created from the [Stories](/developerportal/collaborate/stories#new-sprint) page.

 ### September 13th, 2021